lanl/highs/README.md

   \text{and}            & d_L \leq x \leq d_L
 \end{array}
 ```
 where "minimizes" can alternatively be "maximizes".
-A MIP problem additionally constrains certain elements of $x$ to be integers, and a QP problem additionally includes an $x^T Q x$ term in the objective function to minimize/maximize.
+A MIP problem additionally constrains certain elements of $x$ to be integers, and a QP problem additionally includes an $x^T Q x$ term in the objective function.

 A [detailed example of formulating a problem with `highs`](https://github.com/lanl/highs/wiki/highs-tutorial) is available on the [`highs` wiki](https://github.com/lanl/highs/wiki).